trilitech/tezos-developer-docs/docs/tutorials/dapp/part-3.md

    export default App;
    ```

-   > Note : You maybe have noticed, but the full typed generated Taquito class is used for the storage access now.
+   > Note: You maybe have noticed, but the full typed generated Taquito class is used for the storage access now.
 It improves maintenance in case you contract storage has changed.

 1. Refresh the page, now that you have the Mint button.